SSKnT/SSKnT/README.md

 ## About Me

-- 🔭 I’m currently working on various open-source projects, including web apps and tools that aim to solve real-world problems.
+- 🔭 I’m currently working on various open-source projects, including web apps and tools that hopefully solve something.
-- 🌱 I’m constantly learning and exploring new technologies like GraphQL, Serverless.
+- 🌱 I’m constantly learning and exploring new technologies like GraphQL, Serverless maybe.
-- 👯 I’m looking to collaborate on exciting projects that make a difference, especially in tech and software engineering.
 - 💬 Ask me about anything tech-related, and I'll be happy to help or discuss!
 - 📫 How to reach me: [sohaibshaukat.dev@gmail.com](mailto:sohaibshaukat.dev@gmail.com)
-- ⚡ Fun fact: I love solving puzzles and improving my problem-solving skills with algorithms and coding challenges.

 ## My Skills